aravindgulimi/emotionsTimeline/README.md

 - Thumbnails and scrubbing functionality.
 - Smooth animations and summary statistics.
 - Responsive design.
-- Unit tests for core functionalities.
+- Unit tests for core functionalities to verify that the main features of the application are working correctly.

 ## Usage Example